pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 ## Apply default parameters to all namespaces

 The `default_parameters` is an array of parameters that are applied to all namespaces.
-These parameters can be used as ytt (`data.values.default_parameters`) for templating default and additional resources.
+These parameters can be used as ytt, such as  `data.values.default_parameters` for templating default and additional resources.

 Sample `tap-values.yaml` configuration: